JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/SIEM/splunk.md

-# Splunk Integration with JupiterOne
+# Splunk Add-On and App

 ## Splunk + JupiterOne Integration Benefits

 - Import JupiterOne alert data to your Splunk account.
 - View alerts on a Splunk dashboard.
 - Link back to alerts in JupiterOne for easy access to additional information.
+- Use J1QL queries in your Splunk searches
+- Trigger a search in JupiterOne for any data field in Splunkn from your Splunk instance.

 ## How it Works